-Before we begin, it is worth noting that it can be difficult to get rid of blocked voicemails entirely.
+Before we begin, it is worth noting that it can be difficult to eliminate blocked voicemails entirely.
 Although the suggestions we leave here might work, there isn’t a guarantee that you can stop blocked voicemails from showing up in your inbox completely.

-The first thing you can try is to get a third-party app that deals with blocked numbers or spam callers.
+You can first try to get a third-party app that deals with blocked numbers or spam callers.
 There are several apps out there, and they are designed to help the native functions of your phone filter blocked numbers and keep them from sending data.

 Part of this data might include voicemails, and you may be able to use the app to take care of these in the same way that you do calls or texts.
 Some initial steps may be required on your end first, and you may need to add the blocked numbers to the app.